natalieMillman/markdown-to-pdf/README.md

 1. **Toggle Theme**: Use the moon/sun button in the header to switch between light and dark modes
 2. **Upload File** (Optional): Drag and drop a markdown file or click to browse and select
+3. **Customize Display Settings**:
+   - Choose font family (serif, sans-serif, or monospace)
+   - Adjust font size (10-24px) with slider or +/- buttons
+   - Preview changes in real-time
-3. **Configure PDF Settings**:
+4. **Configure PDF Settings**:
    - Choose page format (A4, Letter, Legal, or Custom)
    - Select orientation (Portrait or Landscape)
    - Click "Show Advanced" to adjust margins and custom page sizes
+5. **Select Export Format**: Choose from PDF, HTML, DOCX, or EPUB
-4. **Enter Content**: Type or paste your markdown content in the left panel
+6. **Enter Content**: Type or paste your markdown content in the left panel
-5. **Live Preview**: Watch the real-time preview update in the right panel
+7. **Live Preview**: Watch the real-time preview update in the right panel
-6. **Print Preview**: Click "Print Preview" to see how your document will look when printed
+8. **Print Preview**: Click "Print Preview" to see how your document will look when printed
-7. **Set Filename**: Enter your desired PDF filename (auto-generated from uploaded files)
+9. **Set Filename**: Enter your desired filename (auto-generated from uploaded files)
-8. **Generate PDF**: Click the "Generate PDF" button to download your document with custom formatting
+10. **Export Document**: Click the export button to download in your chosen format
-9. **Load Sample**: Use the "Load Sample" button to see example markdown content
+11. **Load Sample**: Use the "Load Sample" button to see example markdown content
-10. **Clear Content**: Use the "Clear" button to start fresh
+12. **Clear Content**: Use the "Clear" button to start fresh

 ## Supported Markdown Features